 top of page

-The Downtown Sanford Historic District is significant for Commerce/Transportation, as a town established in 1874, with a commercial core developing adjacent to the Raleigh and Augusta Air Line Railroad tracks.
-It is also significant for Architecture with examples of dominant architectural styles of the nineteenth and early twentieth centuries, including Queen Anne, Gothic Revival, Art Deco, Craftsman, Tudor Revival, Colonial Revival, and Commercial Style.
+Sanford was established in 1874, with a commercial core developing adjacent to the Raleigh and Augusta Air Line Railroad.
+It features examples of dominant architectural styles of the nineteenth and early twentieth centuries, including Queen Anne, Gothic Revival, Art Deco, Craftsman, Tudor Revival, Colonial Revival, and Commercial Style.

 The Downtown Sanford Historic District is also significant for African American Ethnic Heritage and Civil Rights as the location of Civil Rights demonstrations during the 1960s, including a series of planned anti-segregation marches, sit-ins, and demonstrations that took place in 1963.
 Finally, Sanford served as an important regional manufacturing center and industrial activities contributed substantially to the growth of downtown Sanford.